damodaravadhani/DocumentationPSCLI/MigrationGuideServiceBus.md

 ```

 - Input type of parameters `-DefaultMessageTimeToLive`, `-AutoDeleteOnIdle`, `-LockDuration`, `-DuplicateDetectionHistoryTimeWindow` has been changed from System.String to System.Timespan.
 Hence, ISO 8601 format for timespan can NO longer be fed as input to these parameters.
-Please use New-TimeSpan cmdlet object to construct Timespan variables.
+Please use New-TimeSpan cmdlet object to construct Timespan variables as shown in the example above.
 Please refer https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/new-timespan?view=powershell-7.2 to know more about New-TimeSpan.

 ### Pipelining support